-The 2014 edition of the Fiske Guide to Colleges has named Xavier as among its "Best Buy Schools" for academics and affordability.
-The publication has designated 41 such institutions - 20 public and 21 private - as "Best Buys."
-Xavier is the only Louisiana institution - and one of only three Historically Black Colleges and Universities (HBCUs) - to make the list.
-Xavier was also singled out as one of the nation's best institutions for undergraduate education by The Princeton Review in the 2014 edition of its annual "The Best 378 Colleges."
+The 2017 edition of the Fiske Guide to Colleges named Xavier among its "Best Buy Schools" for academics and affordability.
+The publication has designated 47 such institutions - 26 public and 21 private - as "Best Buys."
+Xavier is the only Louisiana institution - and one of only four Historically Black Colleges and Universities (HBCUs) - to make the list.
+Xavier was also singled out as one of the nation's best institutions for undergraduate education by The Princeton Review in the 2017 edition of its annual "The Best 378 Colleges."